 What was the reaction to Star Wars by Alfred Hitchcock, Albert Brooks, Gene Roddenberry, George Takei, moon astronaut Buzz Aldrin and the original Flash Gordon, Buster Crabbe?
 Did you know a Star Wars ballet performed for two years in Oklahoma City?
 Who persuaded Harrison Ford to give up his carpentry job to accept the role of Han Solo?
 Did you know that Peter Mayhew, as Chewbacca, spoke his lines in English (prior to dubbing) in the first two Star Wars films?
 How did the digital revolution begin with Lucasfilm?
 What was the tragic “Jedi Homicide” in Kansas City?
 Did George Lucas really intend to make twelve Star Wars films?
 Stories like this and more are all documented in the project.

-I recently signed with Theme Park Press to publish the series under their new imprint, Pulp Hero Press.
+Theme Park Press is publishing the series under their new imprint, Pulp Hero Press.
 Volume One covers the years 1971 to 1976.
 Volume Two will cover January to June, 1977.
 Volume One will be published July 17.
-Stay tuned for further details.
+Stay tuned for more details.